ismet0815/python_mongodb/README.md

 npm run dev
 ```

+The dependency installation step is needed only once for a fresh Codespace or
+after dependencies change.
+On later starts, run only `npm run dev`.

 Open the local URL shown in the terminal, usually
 `http://localhost:5173/`.
 To create a production build instead, run
 `npm run build` and preview it with `npm run preview`.